dmonay/okra/README.md

-A GO microservice to calculate distance
+A RESTful Go server to authenticate users and store TODO tasks in a DB
 =======================

 This service responds to requests to calculate the straight-line distance between two sets of coordinates.